The /etc/hosts, /etc/resolv.conf, and /etc/nsswitch.conf Files

 Using the Hosts files

-Let's take a simple example to verify it.
+Let's take an example to verify it.

 Open the web browser and access the website google.com.